ashn-dot-dev/sunder/README.md

 The following environment variables affect compiler behavior:

 + `SUNDER_BACKEND` => Selects the backend to be used for object file generation.
-Currently, `SUNDER_BACKEND=nasm` and `SUNDER_BACKEND=yasm` are supported.
+Currently, `SUNDER_BACKEND=C` (experimental), `SUNDER_BACKEND=nasm`, and `SUNDER_BACKEND=yasm`, are supported.
 If this environment variable is not set, then the default backend is used.
 + `SUNDER_IMPORT_PATH` => Colon-separated list of directories specifying the
   module search path for `import` statements.
 + `SUNDER_SYSASM_PATH` => Location of the platform specific `sys.asm` file that
-  defines the program entry point as well as low-level operating system and hardware abstractions.
+  defines the program entry point as well as low-level operating system and hardware abstractions for when using the NASM backend.
 If this environment variable is not set, then the default path, `$SUNDER_HOME/lib/sys/sys.asm`, is used.

 ## Using Sunder as a Scripting Language
 Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` (or